ngrx/platform/projects/ngrx.io/content/guide/entity/recipes/entity-adapters-with-extra-selectors.md

-# Using entity adapters with extra selectors of a feature
+# Using Entity Adapters with Extra Selectors

 This example demonstrates a User state management using NgRx Store with `Entity Adapters` and `Extra Selectors` for a feature.